bitcoin/bitcoin/src/qt/README.md

 ### paymentserver.(h/cpp)

 Used to process BIP21 payment URI requests.
-Also handles URI based application switching (e.g. when following a bitcoin:... link from a browser).
+Also handles URI based application switching (e.g. when following a litecoin:... link from a browser).

 ### walletview.(h/cpp)